 A child experiencing a sudden change in their living situation, such as removal from a family or foster family home and move to a new family or foster family home, may experience this as a crisis that exceeds the abilities and the resources of those involved to effectively resolve it.
-A minor or their caregiver self-identifying this experience as a crisis is eligible for MCR services.
+A youth or their caregiver self-identifying this experience as a crisis is eligible for MCR services.

-Consent to MCR services for minors less than 18 years old

-When the call is initiated by a caller who is not a parent with parental authority or otherwise a person with legal authority to act on behalf of the minor, the caller must attempt to contact the parent, or person with legal authority, to obtain their consent for the minor in crisis to receive MCR services, during the time when the MCR team is dispatching.
-(For example, school staff do not have parental authority; therefore school staff must call the person with parental authority during the time when the MCR team is dispatching and attempt to gain their consent).
-If the parent or person with legal authority, is not readily available, continuous efforts must be made by the caller and the MCR team to reach the parent, or person with legal authority, throughout the minor's intervention, to inform them of the situation and to attempt to obtain their consent for treatment.
+Consent to MCR services for minors less than 18 years old: When the call is initiated by a caller who is not a parent with parental authority or otherwise a person with legal authority to act on behalf of the minor, the caller must attempt to contact the parent, or person with legal authority, to obtain their consent for the minor in crisis to receive MCR services, during the time when the MCR team is dispatching.
+(For example, school staff do not have parental authority; therefore school staff must call the parent/guardian during the time when the MCR team is dispatching and attempt to gain their consent).
+If the parent, guardian, or person with legal authority, is not readily available, continuous efforts must be made by the caller and the MCR team to reach the parent, or person with legal authority, throughout the minor's intervention, to inform them of the situation and to attempt to obtain their consent for treatment.

-While an un-emancipated minor usually needs the consent of a parent or person with legal authority to act on behalf of the minor, before receiving medical care, including behavioral health care, a minor may receive emergency medical treatment to preserve life and prevent serious impairment without consent from a parent or person with legal authority to act on the minor's behalf.
+While un-emancipated minors usually need the consent of a parent or guardian before receiving medical care, including behavioral health care, a minor may receive emergency medical treatment to preserve life and prevent serious impairment without consent from a parent or guardian.
+Specifically, under Louisiana's Medical Consent Law, consent to treatment for a minor is implied when an emergency exists.
+La.
+R.S. § 40:1159.5(A).

-An emergency is defined as a situation wherein:

-- 1. Treatment is medically necessary; - 2.
-Person authorized to consent is not readily available; and - 3.
-Any delay in treatment could reasonably be expected to jeopardize the life or health of the minor or could reasonably result in disfigurement or impair faculties.

-In these emergency situations, services can and should be provided to the minor, even if attempts to obtain consent from the person with parental authority were unsuccessful, while continued attempts are made to contact the person with parental authority in order to obtain their consent for the services.
-In the event the parent, or person with legal authority, objects or refuses to consent to the MCR services for the minor, the intervention must cease once all immediate threats to the child's life are resolved.
-See Louisiana Children's Code article 1554, which provides that while parents have the right to refuse care for minors, they generally cannot do so if it endangers the child's life.
+An emergency is defined as a situation wherein: (1) the treatment is medically necessary; and (2) a person authorized to consent is not readily available; and (3) any delay in treatment could reasonably be expected to jeopardize the life or health of the minor or could reasonably result in disfigurement or impair faculties.
+Id.
+In these emergency situations, services can and should be provided to the minor, even if attempts to obtain the parent or guardian's consent were unsuccessful, while continued attempts are made to contact the parent or guardian in order to obtain their consent for the services.
+In no event should services be rendered over the expressed objection of the parent or guardian.
+In the event the parent, or person with legal authority, refuses to consent to the MCR services for the minor, the intervention must cease once all immediate threats to the child's life are resolved.
+See Louisiana Children's Code article 1554, which provides that while parents and legal guardians have the right to refuse care for minors, they generally cannot do so if it endangers the child's life.